Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Experiments

 \subsection{FR3 Robotic Manipulator}

 In this section, we apply our proposed method to dynamic obstacle avoidance tasks on a 7-DOF FR3 robot manipulator.
 The experimental setup is shown in Fig.~\ref{fig:snapshots}.
-For joint velocity control, the system dynamics have the form of an integrator system, i.e., $\dot{x} = u$.
+For joint velocity control, the system dynamics have the form of an integrator system, i.e., $\dot{q} = u$, with $q\in\mathbb{R}^7$ representing the joint positions.
 To utilize our method, we encapsulate the robot links with capsules and the end-effector with a sphere.
-The controller implementation requires prediction of the obstacles motion at current and the next sampling time.
-The position and orientation of the obstacles are measured using an array of 10 Vicon Valkyrie motion capture cameras.
-Then, the future position and orientation of the obstacles at the next time step are predicted using a quaternion-based EKF (Q-EKF) with a constant velocity model (as outlined in Section~\ref{sec:measurement_noise}).
+The poses of the obstacles are measured using an array of 10 Vicon Valkyrie motion capture cameras.
+Then, the future position and orientation of the obstacles at the next time step are predicted using a quaternion-based EKF (Q-EKF) with a constant velocity model.
 The control loop runs at 100 Hz.
+The control limits for the FR3 robot can be found at \url{https://frankaemika.github.io/docs/}.